-To order the “Teach and Be Taught” manual and DVD’s, contact Noreen Murphy, MA, BDSRA Project Coordinator at email@example.com or by phone at 614-768-1159.
+To order the “Teach and Be Taught” manual and DVD’s, contact Noreen Murphy, BDSRA Patient and Family Education Coordinator, at email@example.com or by phone at 614-768-1159.

 Although there is no known cure for Batten disease, the progression of the disease is well-documented and somewhat predictable, thus serving as the foundation for the guide content (although there are individual differences, as in any disease process).
 We encourage parents and caregivers to share as much information as possible pertaining to the child’s medical condition, his or her abilities, strengths, and limitations.
 Regular communication is a key component to optimizing your child’s success in the classroom.

 Information & Advocacy in the School Setting

 BDSRA staff can help you advocate for your child or teen in the school setting.
 To request help with a school issue or concern, contact Margie Frazier, Ph.D., LISW-S, BDSRA Executive Director firstname.lastname@example.org or by phone at 614-973-6011.
 We can assist families by writing a letter of support to the school staff and/or by being part of a school team meeting via phone conferencing.